tall1on/ExaGameBooster/README.md

 ### How to install

 Simply download and run the Installer.exe executable (administrator privileges required).
 This will install the service and set up the autostart.
+You can also just run ExaGameBooster.exe to test without installation/autostart.

 ### Supported CPU's